PayPal Donations

 Scroll down to the section with all of your created accounts.
 These are the accounts that you will be able to use to test your site.
 If you followed the steps above, you should have at least one business account ready to be used. - Under the “Manage accounts” section, click on the three dots and click on “View/edit account”:

-In the pop-up window, the most important data that you’ll need is the Email ID and the Password (you can keep the System Generated Password or opt to change it). - With these credentials, go back to your site and enable Test Mode under Donations > Settings > Payment Gateways.
+In the pop-up window, the most important data that you’ll need is the Email ID and the Password (you can keep the System Generated Password or opt to change it). - With these credentials, go back to your site and enable Test Mode under GiveWP > Settings > Payment Gateways.

 Be sure you have selected your country from the Account Country dropdown, then click “Connect with PayPal Sandbox” and follow the instructions.
 When prompted, be sure to log in with the Email ID and the password you received from the Sandbox test account you created and not the email address associated with your LIVE PayPal account.